 Rana Elmir joined the ACLU of Michigan in 2006 as the Communications Director and was named Deputy Director in 2013.
 Rana is a member of the ACLU of Michigan’s leadership team and plays a key role in shaping the future of the ACLU-MI and increasing the effectiveness and shaping the ACLU of Michigan's public policy campaigns.
 In addition, she continues her responsibilities to increase understanding and appreciation of the Bill of Rights and the ACLU's mission through digital and traditional media.

 Racial Justice Staff Attorney

 Mark P. Fancher is the staff attorney for the Racial Justice Project of the ACLU of Michigan.
 Through his work, he addresses: racially disproportionate rates of incarceration; racial discrimination against public school students of color, racial profiling, attacks on the democratic rights of communities of color and abusive police practices.

-Angela Gabridge joined the ACLU of Michigan in April 2015 as the Centennial Campaign Officer.
-She is a member of the ACLU of Michigan’s development team and is responsible for https://www.acheterviagrafr24.com/ strategy and successful implementation of the ACLU’s $22 million Centennial Campaign.
+Angela Gabridge joined the ACLU of Michigan in April 2015 as the Centennial Campaign Officer, and now serves as the Centennial Campaign Director.
+She is a member of the ACLU of Michigan’s development team and is responsible for strategy and successful implementation of the ACLU’s $22 million Centennial Campaign.

 Director of Operations

 Bill joined the ACLU of Michigan in January 2016 as Director of Operations and is responsible for financial management, program and project management, office administration and information technology.
 Prior to joining the organization, Bill was a manager at the Ford Motor Company and owned a market research consulting firm.
 Most recently, Bill served as Interim Executive Director at Equality Michigan.

 Bill resides in Detroit, is active on two non-profit boards, and is a volunteer mentor and tutors elementary and middle-school youth in Detroit.